canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 record Movie(string Name, int ReleaseYear, float Rating);
 ```

-Let's notice we wrote a `foreach` loop and an `if` statement to find movies with a rating greater than 4.5.
+We wrote a `foreach` loop and an `if` statement to find movies with a rating greater than 4.5.
 No LINQ so far!

 Also, we used Top-level statements, records and Global usings from [recent C# versions]({% post_url 2021-09-13-TopNewCSharpFeatures %}).
 That's why we didn't write the Main class and import the `System.Linq` namespace.

-## 3. Our first LINQ method: Where
+## 3. Let's use our first LINQ method: Where

 To work with LINQ, we need to be comfortable with delegates and lambda functions.

 In a few words: a delegate is a pointer to a method.
 And a lambda function is a method with only the parameters and the body.
 C# has two built-in delegates: [Func and Action]({% post_url 2019-03-22-WhatTheFuncAction %}).

-### How to filter a collection with LINQ?
+### How to filter a collection with Where

-Now, let's update our example to use LINQ.
-We want to filter our list of movies to keep only those with a rating greater than 4.5.
-The LINQ method to filter collections is `Where()`.
+If we want to filter our list of movies to keep only those with a rating greater than 4.5, the LINQ method to filter collections is `Where()`.

-**The Where method returns a new collection with only the elements that meet a condition.**
+**Where returns a new collection with only the elements that meet a condition.**

 Let's replace our `foreach` loop with the `Where()` method.
 And let's use the condition inside the `if` statement as the filter condition for `Where()`.
 Like this,